twilio/twilio-go/rest/verify/v2/docs/ServicesApi.md

 **TotpCodeLength** | **int** | Optional configuration for the TOTP factors.
 Number of digits for generated TOTP codes.
 Must be between 3 and 8, inclusive.
 Defaults to 6
 **TotpSkew** | **int** | Optional configuration for the TOTP factors.
 The number of time-steps, past and future, that are valid for validation of TOTP codes.
 Must be between 0 and 2, inclusive.
 Defaults to 1
 **DefaultTemplateSid** | **string** | The default message [template](https://www.twilio.com/docs/verify/api/templates).
 Will be used for all SMS verifications unless explicitly overriden.
 SMS channel only.
+**WhatsappMsgServiceSid** | **string** | The SID of the Messaging Service containing WhatsApp Sender(s) that Verify will use to send WhatsApp messages to your users.
+**WhatsappFrom** | **string** | The number to use as the WhatsApp Sender that Verify will use to send WhatsApp messages to your users.This WhatsApp Sender must be associated with a Messaging Service SID.
 **VerifyEventSubscriptionEnabled** | **bool** | Whether to allow verifications from the service to reach the stream-events sinks if configured

 ### Return type